-If your tap water has a metallic taste, it is likely caused by either lower pH levels, or an excess of trace minerals in your water supply, possibly due to rusty city or residential pipes
+- If your tap water has a metallic taste, it is likely caused by either lower pH levels, or an excess of trace minerals in your water supply, possibly due to rusty city or residential pipes

-Although in most instances your water will be safe to drink, it is important to get your water tested to be sure a toxin such as lead is not the cause of the metallic taste
+- Although in most instances your water will be safe to drink, it is important to get your water tested to be sure a toxin such as lead is not the cause of the metallic taste

-In addition to metal content like zinc, iron, manganese and copper, which cause the metallic taste, there are over 316 different contaminants detected in water supplies throughout the U.S.
+- In addition to metal content like zinc, iron, manganese and copper, which cause the metallic taste, there are over 316 different contaminants detected in water supplies throughout the U.S.

-There are several ways you can locate and remove the problem
+- There are several ways you can locate and remove the problem

-Identify the taps where the taste is coming from
+- Identify the taps where the taste is coming from

-Get your water tested by your local Water Testing Lab which you can find here
+- Get your water tested by your local Water Testing Lab which you can find here

-What Causes the Taste?
+What Causes the Metallic Taste?

 There may be a number of reasons why your water has a metallic taste.
 The most likely reason is the presence of actual metal content.
 Trace metals like iron, manganese, zinc, and copper are all common water contaminates that can provide that unwanted hint of metal.
 Older, rusty city pipes or older residential pipes, particularly those made from iron, can be a common source of these metal contaminants as well.
 Generally, pipes made of brass, copper or galvanized steel have a lifespan of 80-100 years.
 If your pipes are from the early 1900s, you will want to check if they are made of lead to ensure no lead is contaminating your water.
 If your water source is well water, then your culprit is more than likely iron caused by seepage or corrosion.